bensmithett/tropical/README.md

 Those things are great for some sites.
 San Blas just has different goals:

-**🚀 Great performance can be simple.** Complex performance hacks are great for certain kinds of sites and benchmarks, but come with their own tradeoffs.
+**🚀 Great performance can be simple.**
+Complex performance hacks can be useful for certain kinds of sites and benchmarks, but come with their own tradeoffs.
 Often the basics are enough.

-**♻️ Rethink isomorphic JS.** Code reuse is valuable, but mostly-content websites rarely need to re-render the entire page on the client.
+**♻️ Rethink isomorphic JS.**
+Code reuse is valuable, but mostly-content websites usually don't need to re-render the entire page on the client.

-**⚛️ Components should be developed in isolation.** Building a plane while flying it is hard.
-Hot reloading parts of the plane is harder.
+**⚛️ Components should be developed in isolation.**
+Building a plane while flying it is hard.
+Hot reloading the plane is harder.
 Build components in a dedicted [component development environment](https://storybook.js.org/) and drastically simplify the main app's dev server.

 **🧬 Write meaningful, dynamic styles.
 Ship atomic CSS.**